 Financial assets at amortized cost are debt financial assets that meet both of the following conditions: (i) these are held within a business model whose objective is to hold the financial assets in order to collect contractual cash flows; and (ii) the contractual terms give rise on specified dates to cash flows that are SPPI on the outstanding principal amount.
-This accounting policy relates to the statement of financial position captions 'Deposits in banks' and 'Accrued interest receivables'.
+This accounting policy relates to the statement of financial position captions 'Deposits in banks'.

 Financial assets at amortized cost are initially measured at fair value plus transaction costs.
 They are subsequently measured at amortized cost using the EIR method, less impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the EIR.
 The amortization is included in 'Interest income' in the statement of comprehensive income.
 Gains and losses are recognized in the statement of comprehensive income when these investments are derecognized or impaired, as well as through the amortization process.
+Losses are recognized in the statement of comprehensive income under 'Provision for credit and impairment losses'.